carlonicora/RAW/jinx.md

 ##### Why

 This is the golden point for every scene, and the "*sine qua non*", the indispensable thing without which the scene is not a scene: its purpose for the player characters!
 What is the reason for the scene to exist?
 Why are you considering making your player characters live it?
-Even a simple combat should have a purpose!
+Even simple combat should have a purpose!

 The purpose should be specific and clear to you.
-Something like "*the PCs should learn something about something else*" won't do any good.
+Something like "*the player characters should learn something about something else*" won't do any good.
 You, the storyteller, should always be in the know.

 > The player characters should realise that Enoch is not the good character they thought

 ##### When

 Now, here I cheated a bit with the Five Ws.
-In the when, I write the playing time I set up for this scene.
+In the "when", I write the playing time I set up for this scene.
 This is a number which helps me plan a session well.
 To write numbers that make sense, you need to understand your players well.

 > 15'

 ##### Where

 The location is the place where the scene takes place.
-In some occasion the location **is** the scene.
+In some occasion, the location **is** the scene.
 Give it flavour, give it character.
 How does it look and feel?
 If you want to draw a map, do it.
 Or if you, like me, are a "*theatre of the mind*" storyteller, just make it juicy in the way you tell it.

 > Topmost tower in the Uldwich castle at sundown

 ##### Who

-Who is present in the scene apart the player characters?
-Here is where I put together a list of non player characters and eventually monsters.
+Who is present in the scene apart from the player characters?
+Here is where I put together a list of non-player characters and eventually monsters.
 I just put their names, but before playing I will make sure I have more details for each of those I named.

 > Lord Enoch
 >